NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.5.1 (2017-03-02) =
+* Fix: Problem which caused single prices in some setups to appear several times
+* Fix: Menu item filtering can sometimes lead to URLs that are too long
+* Fix: Prevent error message when running with an outdated version of Food and Drink Menu Pro

 = 1.5 (2016-11-15) =
 * Add: Support for multiple prices per item